1imo/Linney-Hardware-Checkout/README.md

 I switched out the side nav bar for smaller screens liek laptops etc but the design still seems to small so I think i will have to allow for scrolling but that isn't what I wanted.

 Designs completed for the 2 pages - they aren't great.
 The best thing I've done today is changing the green accent button to a more aesthetically pleasing button with potential for animations.

+Been a slow couple of days - design for creating item and updating item has been created and work has been started on them.
+The last few designs are likely to be scrapped sooner or later.